Organization & Funding Discussions

 The Common Council held a special meeting on Tuesday, March 30, 2021, to discuss next steps.
 The Common Council approved directing staff to do further analysis on the standalone model and the unilateral model.

 On April 7, 2021, the Common Council approved working with the Wisconsin Policy Forum on an analysis of Fire and EMS.
+On July 6, 2021, the Common Council heard a presentation from the Wisconsin Policy Forum and reviewed the final report.
+More information is available below, including links to the presentation and report.

 Wisconsin Policy Forum Analysis